IMSoP/help.github.com/_posts/2008-01-01-win-set-up-git.markdown

 <p class="intro">This is the guide for setting up git in <strong>Windows</strong>.
 There are also guides for <strong><a href="/mac-set-up-git">OSX</a></strong> and <strong><a href="/linux-set-up-git">Linux</a></strong>.</p>

+<p class="intro">This official guide assumes you will use the default "openssh" tool for connections; if you already use PuTTY or TortoiseSVN, you may want to try <a href="/win-set-up-using-putty/">the alternative guide to set up using the PuTTY tools instead</a>.
+(If you didn't understand that sentence, just ignore it and carry on reading!)</p>

 ##<span class="step">First:</span> Download and Install Git

 At the heart of GitHub is an open source version control system (VCS) called Git&#42;.
 Created by the same dudes that created Linux, Git is responsible for everything GitHub related that happens locally on your computer.